QuintinAdam/spree_flexi_variants/README.md

 Version Notes
 =============

-The branch you are currently on (spree-3-0-stable) is an upgrade-in-progress to spree 3.0.0.
-Consider it beta right now.
+The branch spree-3-0-stable is an somewhat stable version for spree 3.0.0 with updated styles to match.

 Please see the Versionfile for working spree 2.4, 2.2, 2.0, 1.0, 0.70 and spree 0.60 versions